nbaxter13/nbaxter13.github.io/_posts/2014-11-12-Updated-Models-for-CRC-using-Microbiome-Data.md

 ## 2  OTUs:  47586
 ## 3  OTUs:  4869634
 ## 4  OTUs:  372527001
-## 5  OTUs:  2.272e+10
+## 5  OTUs:  22724147061
-## 6  OTUs:  1.151e+12
+## 6  OTUs:  1.151357e+12
-## 7  OTUs:  4.984e+13
+## 7  OTUs:  4.98373e+13
-## 8  OTUs:  1.881e+15
+## 8  OTUs:  1.881358e+15
-## 9  OTUs:  6.292e+16
+## 9  OTUs:  6.292098e+16
-## 10  OTUs:  1.888e+18
+## 10  OTUs:  1.887629e+18
 {% endhighlight %}

-That is way too many models, so I need a way to run fewer of them while still finding the best (or nearly the best) models (i.e. a [heuristic](http://en.wikipedia.org/wiki/Heuristic_(computer_science)).
+That is way too many models, so I need a way to run fewer of them while still finding the best (or nearly the best) models (i.e. a [heuristic](http://en.wikipedia.org/wiki/Heuristic_(computer_science))).

 This is the heuristic I decided to use.
-First I calculated all possible 3-OTU models (4.8696 &times; 10<sup>6</sup> combinations).
-Then, rather than test all possible 4-OTU models (3.7253 &times; 10<sup>8</sup>), I took the top 100 of those models and sequentially added each of the 309 OTUs to them.
-This results approximately 3.09 &times; 10<sup>4</sup> models and saves lots of time.
-I then took the 100 best of thoe 4-OTU models and again added each of the 309 OTUs to them.
+First I calculated all possible 3-OTU models (4.869634 &times; 10<sup>6</sup> combinations).
+Then, rather than test all possible 4-OTU models (3.72527 &times; 10<sup>8</sup>), I took the top 100 of the 3-OTUs models and sequentially added each of the 309 OTUs to them.
+This results approximately 3.09 &times; 10<sup>4</sup> 4-OTU models and saves lots of time.
+I then took the 100 best of those 4-OTU models and again added each of the 309 OTUs to them.
 I repeated this process up to 10-OTU models.

 Here's an example for the 4 OTU models